remult/remult/docs/tutorials/sveltekit/entities.md

 - As a model class for server-side code
 - By `remult` to generate API endpoints, API queries, and database commands

-The `Task` entity class we're creating will have an auto-generated `id` field, a `title` field, a `completed` field and an auto-generated `createdAt` field The entity's API route ("tasks") will include endpoints for all `CRUD` operations.
+The `Task` entity class we're creating will have an auto-generated `id` field, a `title` field, a `completed` field and an auto-generated `createdAt` field.
+The entity's API route ("tasks") will include endpoints for all `CRUD` operations.

 ## Define the Model